Special Education Needs and Disabilities (SEND)

 How is the decision made about what type and how much support my child will receive?

-cated amount of support that best meets their needs.
+Any learners with an Education, Health and Care Plan will have an allocated amount of support that best meets their needs.
 This is reviewed annually.
-Students that are SEND support (previously SA, SA+) will receive a waved approach to their support that is reviewed half termly depending on their needs and progress.
-This is all assessed by their key worker who will review their progress, targets and IEP termly.
+Learners that are SEND support will receive a waved approach to their support that is reviewed half termly depending on their needs and progress.
+The inclusion team will review their progress, targets and IEP termly.
 This is then reviewed by the SENDCo who will coordinate the provisions accordingly.

 What support will there be for my child's overall wellbeing?

 The school provides designated safe parking, drop off and pick up areas with pedestrian access.
-We ensure that any individual handover arrangements are made where necessary depending on the students’ needs.
-The school barriers are locked throughout the day to ensure the safety of all students.
+We ensure that any individual handover arrangements are made where necessary depending on the learners’ needs.
+The school barriers are locked throughout the day to ensure the safety of all learners.

 Medication issued to a child must be in the original container from the doctors with the child’s name and prescribed dosage on it.
 All medicines are locked away and when given to the child, the person administering fills in the relevant form stating the child’s name, form, type, dosage, time and adds their signature.
 Medication held in school is checked termly to ensure it is stillin date.

-Individual Health Care Plans, where necessary, are drawn up by the SENDCo and School Nurse, liaising with the doctor/ consultant, parent and school.
-A copy of the care plan is kept in school and information circulated to staff through medical briefings, emails and bulletins.
+Individual Health Care Plans, where necessary, are drawn up and shared by the school.
+A copy of the care plan is kept in school and information circulated to staff through PARS and alerts if changes have been made.

-Students can access health and therapy services on the school premises provided by school staff and outside agencies including: CAMHs, health mentor, school nurse, Early Help, INSPIRE, smoking cessation and Branching Out.
-All of these services are run in conjunction with the Inclusion Team to ensure the promotion of emotional wellbeing and supporting students with their needs.
+Learners can access health and therapy services on the school premises provided by school staff and outside agencies including: CAMHs, health mentor, school nurse, Early Help, INSPIRE, smoking cessation and Branching Out.
+All of these services are run in conjunction with the Inclusion Team to ensure the promotion of emotional wellbeing and supporting learners with their needs.

 How will my child be included in activities outside the classroom including physical activities and school trips?